 Significance:

-Completion of this project will reveal a novel aspect of lipid rafts in cellular biology: EV microRNA cargo sorting.
-As lipid rafts are heavily implicated in the formation of extracellular vesicles, dysfunction can lead to disruption (Friedman et al. 2009)(Hashimoto et al. 2013)in EV dependent processes such as intracellular communication, immunological response, and neuronal function (Rajendran et al. 2014; Robbins and Morelli 2014; Yoon et al. 2014).
+Completion of this project will reveal a novel aspect of microRNAs in cellular biology by intercellular communication through extracellular vesicles.
+As miRNAs are heavily implicated in gene regulation for 60% of mammalian genes, dysfunction can lead to disruption in many vital cellular processes such as proliferation (Friedman et al. 2009).
+Furthermore, irregular pathway activity can be promoted in distant recipient cells via aberrant miRNAs exported through EVs (Hashimoto et al. 2013).
 In particular, miRNA release via EVs have been found to play a strong regulatory role in cancers by facilitating tumour growth and angiogenesis in recipient cells, which mediates the basis for metastasis (Skog et al. 2008; Zhou et al. 2014).
 Individually, miRNAs, lipid rafts and EVs have been linked to multiple diseases, including hypertension, Diabetes, and Alzheimer’s disease (Simons and Simons 2002; Cohen et al. 2003).
-Hereby, elucidating the molecular mechanisms that link their function and dysfunction to disease could lead to enhanced therapeutics for these potentially life threatening diseases.
+Hereby, elucidating the molecular mechanisms that link their function and dysfunction to disease could lead to enhanced therapeutics for these life threatening diseases.

 References: